 - International travel is stressful for everyone and has been associated with the emergence or reemergence of mental health problems.

 - The availability of culturally compatible mental health services varies widely.

 - Laws regarding the use of illicit substances can be severe in some countries.

-The practitioner can then ask about factors that might indicate a mental health problem:
+The practitioner should then ask about indicators of overt or underlying mental health problems:

-- Any previously treated or diagnosed psychiatric disorders and the type of treatment involved (inpatient, outpatient, medications)
+- Previously treated or diagnosed psychiatric disorders (including any associated with prior travel) and the type of treatment involved (inpatient, outpatient, medications)

 - Current or past use of illicit substances

 - Substance use disorder (formally diagnosed) or suggestions from health care providers, friends, or family that the traveler might be using alcohol or other substances to excess